Dunkeld & Birnam railway station: History

 The station opened on 7 April 1856, as the terminus of the Perth and Dunkeld Railway from Stanley Junction (on the Scottish Midland Junction Railway).
 Seven years later, it became a through station when the Inverness and Perth Junction Railway opened its line to Inverness via and (the I&PJR had taken over the Perth & Dunkeld company that year - prior to this, the SMJR had worked the line).

-From 1863 to 1896 the station master was John Kinnaird.

 The station was host to a LMS caravan in 1935 and 1936 followed by two caravans from 1937 to 1939.

-The station was the last in Scotland to be lit by gas lights, these not being replaced by electric versions until the early 1980s.

 Facilities

 The station has a small car park (and some bike racks), which gives step-free access to platform 1, which has a bench and a waiting shelter.
 There is no step-free access (access is via a footbridge) – nor any facilities – on platform 2.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.